salembsaleh/HackRice-TodoList/README.md

 * [Setup](#setup)

 ## General info
-Streamline your day with a powerful toolkit designed to enhance focus, organization, and information access.
-Tailor your workspace with intuitive widgets, from to-do lists and live news updates to weather forecasts and financial trackers.
+* Tailor your workspace with intuitive widgets, from to-do lists and live news updates to weather trackers.
-Boost your efficiency, stay informed, and seize control of your day with Productify.
+* Boost your efficiency, stay informed, and seize control of your day with Productify.
-Elevate your productivity, your way!
+* Elevate your productivity, your way!

 ## Technologies
 Project is created with: